astronomer/docs/learn/airflow-great-expectations.md

 The GreatExpectationsOperator is a versatile operator allowing you to integrate GX into your Airflow environment.
 This tutorial shows the simplest way of using the operator by letting it create a default Checkpoint and Datasource based on an Airflow connection.
 The GreatExpectationsOperator also allows you to pass in a CheckpointConfig object using the `checkpoint_config` parameter or a `checkpoint_kwargs` dictionary.
 You can also customize the [Execution Engines](https://docs.greatexpectations.io/docs/terms/execution_engine) and pass [DataContextConfig objects](https://docs.greatexpectations.io/docs/terms/data_context) by configuring [Operator parameters](#operator-parameters).

-For more examples, check out the [Get Improved Data Quality Checks in Airflow with the Updated Great Expectations Operator](https://www.astronomer.io/blog/improved-data-quality-checks-in-airflow-with-great-expectations-operator/) blog post and the [Airflow data quality demo repository](https://github.com/astronomer/airflow-data-quality-demo/).
+For more examples, check out the [Get Improved Data Quality Checks in Apache Airflow® with the Updated Great Expectations Operator](https://www.astronomer.io/blog/improved-data-quality-checks-in-airflow-with-great-expectations-operator/) blog post and the [Apache Airflow® data quality demo repository](https://github.com/astronomer/airflow-data-quality-demo/).

 ### Operator parameters